 Though I support Israel the Nation and their Jewish people over the Muslims and Hamas, and todays nation of Israel is an important political ally to the U.S.A., I do not Theologically support the same Israel that Arminians and Dispensationalists support.
 They have a wrong view of Israel in the Bible.

-More accurately, in Scripture, Israel often refers to the church rather than the nation, or the geo-political Israel we hear about on the news today.
+More accurately, in Scripture, Israel often refers to Christ and His church rather than the nation, or the geo-political Israel we hear about on the news today.

 In other words, to be Biblically correct, the Lord saves and delivers His elect out of Egypt onto the true Israel the Church.
 When the Scriptures speak of the ‘chosen people’ of “Israel,” it is often speaking of those whom the Lord chose as His elect (the Church).